-Under the old stamp duty regime, certain documents executed in the United Kingdom (or brought into the United Kingdom after execution) were subject to stamp duty.
-These included a "conveyance on sale", that is, an instrument by which any "interest in property, is . . . transferred to . . . a purchaser".
-This included the sale of either the legal or equitable interest in the property.1 Documents transferring interests in both offshore and onshore petroleum licences could be caught.
-The potential duty ranged from 0.5 to 4 per cent of the value of the conveyance and so on large North Sea asset acquisitions the liability to tax was potentially huge.
+Under the old stamp duty regime, certain documents executed in the U.K. (or brought into the U.K. after execution) were subject to stamp duty.
+These included a "conveyance on sale", that is, an instrument by which any "interest in property, is...transferred to...a purchaser".
+This included the sale of either the legal or equitable interest in the property.
+Documents transferring interests in both offshore and onshore petroleum licences could be caught.
+The potential duty ranged from 0.5 percent to 4 percent of the value of the conveyance and so on large North Sea asset acquisitions the liability to tax was potentially huge.

 For many years there was no statutory requirement placed directly on either party to a transaction to pay the tax.
-The practical effect of not stamping a document, however, was that it would render it inadmissible evidence in court (although by custom counsel never took the point, a judge could) or, in the case of land, render it incapable of being registered at the relevant UK land registration authority.
+The practical effect of not stamping a document, however, was that it would render it inadmissible evidence in court (although by custom counsel never took the point, a judge could) or, in the case of land, render it incapable of being registered at the relevant U.K. land registration authority.
 Thus a party ran the risk of incurring interest payment and penalties if it did not stamp a document but it was later required in court.
-This risk was mitigated when the document was executed outside the United Kingdom, as until 1999 interest and penalties did not run until 30 days after the document was first brought into the United Kingdom.
-Therefore, while largely a "voluntary" tax, the practice developed of executing documents offshore and keeping them offshore until they were "required" in the United Kingdom, if at all.
+This risk was mitigated when the document was executed outside the U.K., as until 1999 interest and penalties did not run until 30 days after the document was first brought into the U.K. Therefore, while largely a "voluntary" tax, the practice developed of executing documents offshore and keeping them offshore until they were "required" in the U.K., if at all.